Shopify/polaris/polaris.shopify.com/content/version-guides/migrating-from-v11-to-v12.md

 When running token and component migrations, we recommend the following workflow:

-### 1️⃣ Automated migrations using Polaris Migrator
+### 1️⃣ Automate migrations using Polaris Migrator

+The [polaris-migrator](/tools/polaris-migrator) CLI commands are scaffolded for you to paste into your terminal:

+- Tailor the directories in the command glob paths to those relevant to your app's file structure.
+For example, this generic monorepo glob `{app,packages}/**/*.{css,scss}` might need to be changed to `{src}/**/*.{css,scss}` to target the stylesheets in your app.
-Follow the migration guide sections below where we have the [@shopify/polaris-migrator](/tools/polaris-migrator) commands scaffolded for you to paste into your terminal.
-Be sure to update the `<path>` placeholder in the commands to your own app's relevant path, e.g., `{app,packages}/**/*.{css,scss}`.
-The file extensions can be adjusted depending on what migrations you are running.
-For example, component migrations can be run on `*.{ts,tsx}` files while token migrations can be run on `*.{css,scss}` files.
+- Adjust the file extensions for the migrations you are running.
+For example, React component migrations in a TypeScript app should target `*.{,ts,tsx}` files, while token migrations should target `*.{css,scss}` files.

 ```bash
 # Example migration